tonyg/udp-exchange/README.md

 syslog packet.
 The latter two also appear in the user headers of the messages.

-Note that at this time, outbound delivery of syslog-formatted packets is not implemented: `syslog`-format UDP exchanges will be able to receive syslog packets only.

 ## Bindings from `x-udp` exchanges to AMQP queues

 The `routing_key` of messages routed to queues is formatted as